snabbco/snabb/src/program/snabbvmx/doc/README.troubleshooting.md

 To change configuration for static next-hop, below changes are required:

-- cache_refresh_interval = 0 (turns off next-hop learning via Junos)
+- cache_refresh_interval = 0 (turns off next-hop learning via Junos).
-- mac_address (thats the own/self mac-address fo lwaftr)
+- mac_address (thats the own/self mac-address fo lwaftr).
-- next_hop_mac (next-hop mac to send the packets to)
+- next_hop_mac (next-hop mac to send the packets to).

 Note: The snabbvmx config icmp_snabbvmx-lwaftr-xe1.cfg references the snabb-configuration file icmp_snabbvmx-lwaftr-xe1.conf via the "lwaftr" directive.
 When running "snabbvmx check" then both the lwaftr and the snabbvmx config-files must be provided.

 ```
 cd snabb/src/program/snabbvmx/tests/end-to-end/data$